List of England One Day International cricket records: Most career matches

 India's Sachin Tendulkar holds the record for the most ODI matches played with 463, with former captains Mahela Jayawardene and Sanath Jayasuriya being second and third having represented Sri Lanka on 443 and 441 occasions, respectively.
 Eoin Morgan is the most experienced England player having represented the team on 225 occasions.

 Most consecutive career matches

 Tendulkar also holds the record for the most consecutive ODI matches played with 185.
-He broke Richie Richardson's long standing record of 132 matches.

 Most matches as captain

 Ricky Ponting, who led the Australian cricket team from 2002 to 2012, holds the record for the most matches played as captain in ODIs with 230 (including 1 as captain of ICC World XI team).
 2019 Cricket World Cup winning skipper Eoin Morgan has led England in 126 matches.

 Youngest players on debut

 The youngest player to play in an ODI match is claimed to be Hasan Raza at the age of 14 years and 233 days.
 Making his debut for Pakistan against Zimbabwe on 30 October 1996, there is some doubt as to the validity of Raza's age at the time.
 The youngest England player to play in an ODI was Rehan Ahmed who at the age of 18 years and 205 days debuted in the third ODI of the series against Bangladesh in March 2023.